Intermittent Explosive Disorder: Symptoms and Mental Health Support

 As approved by the American Psychiatric Association, the Diagnostic and Statistical Manual of Mental Disorders includes intermittent explosive disorder as a mental disorder in its fifth edition.
 According to the DSM-5, there are several intermittent explosive disorder symptoms and diagnostic criteria.

-Some of the traits among people with intermittent explosive disorder include but are not limited to the following:
+Some of the behavioral symptoms demonstrated by people with intermittent explosive disorder include but are not limited to the following:

 - Unprovoked and unjustified angry outbursts